Lessons

 Matching the Mime Type to the file

-Each file on the server has its own mime type.
+For each file on the server, the HTTP Content-Type header specifies the mime type file.
 Even the web page itself is of the text/html type.
 Each image format, CSS, JavaScript, XML files - any file has its own mime type.

 By default, web servers specify the mime type based on the file extension.
-For .png this is image/png, for pdf - application/pdf, etc. But sometimes, due to manual incorrect settings or specific usage scenarios, the mime type value may be incorrect.
+For png this is image/png, for pdf - application/pdf, etc. But sometimes, due to incorrect server settings or specific usage scenarios, the mime type value may be incorrect.

-Errors in mime type rarely lead to serious problems, but if they do cause a problem, then it is very specific and difficult to reproduce.
-Programmers will spend a lot of time before they realize that the problem is an incorrect MimeType.
+Errors in mime type rarely lead to serious problems, since browsers are able to automatically determine the file format by its contents.
+But if an erroneous mime type still causes a problem, then it is very specific and difficult to reproduce.
+Programmers will spend a lot of time before they realize that the problem is an incorrect mime type.
 Therefore, configure these values on your server.